MEMENIM-Project/Memenim/README.md

 1. Fork the MEMENIM repository.
 2. Create a new branch in you current repository from the 'master' branch.
 3. 'Check out' the code with Git or [GitHub Desktop](https://desktop.github.com/).
-4. Push commits and create a Pull Request (PR) to MEMENIM
+4. Push commits and create a Pull Request (PR) to MEMENIM.

 ## License